ahvar/gene_annotator/README.md

 # Gene Annotator v0.1.0

 # Introduction
-ETL pipeline and API for duplicate and unique record identification.
+ETL pipeline and microblog for bioinformatics researchers to process, analyze, and collaborate on gene annotation data.

+# Key Features
+- Data Processing Pipeline
+- Processes gene data from standard CSV and TSV formats
+- Identifies and removes duplicate records
+- Merges gene dataset and annotation dataset
+- Performs data validation and cleansing

+# Collaboration and Research Platform
+- Gene and Annotation dataset exploration
+- Research community with microblogging capabilities
+- Searchable posts from the community
+- Researcher profiles and collaboration network
+- Pipeline run history and sharing

 # Run Gene Annotator Locally
 Here are the steps to run Gene Annotator from the command-line in your local environment.